Broken Sword: The Serpent's Curse

-A fifth title in the series, Broken Sword 5: The Serpent's Curse, had been in development for six months and returned to the series' 2D graphical style; it was released in 2013.
+A fifth title in the series, Broken Sword 5: The Serpent's Curse, was in development for six months and returned to the series' 2D graphical style; it was released in 2013.
 Cecil said that, despite interest from the "industry's biggest third party publisher", funding for the game's remaining development was sought via Kickstarter with a target of $400,000.
-It received its funding of $771,561 on September 22, 2012.
+It received its funding of $771,561 in September 2012.

 Remaster Test by Tony Warriner

-In August 2021, Tony Warriner did a test run to see how Broken Sword 1 would look as a remastered game, he was kind enough to share the screenshots with Pixel Refresh of which Tony said "Hey guys, take a look at these two images.
-One is original BS1, the other we’ve scaled using some fancy ai system to double res.
-Looks nice I think.
-Now imagine a pure BS1 Remastered".
+In August 2021, Tony Warriner did a test run to see how Broken Sword 1 would look as a remastered game, and was kind enough to share the screenshots with Pixel Refresh.

+Shadow of the Templars Reforged

+At Gamescom 2023 Microsoft announced a remaster of the original Broken Sword.
+The original game has been remastered in 4K resolution using a mixture of AI tools and brand new hand-painted background art.
+The game also includes new features, such as one that removes incorrect items used in puzzles if the players have used it once already, in order to guide the player to the correct answers.
+The reforged game was release on September 19 2024.
+It is based on the original game, not the director's cut.

+Parzival's Stone

+Also at the Gamescom 2023 Microsoft event a new game in the series was announced, entitled Parzival's Stone.
+It will feature a "Super 2D" visual design using hand-painted background art imposed onto three-dimensional scenes to make the game's scenes feel more cinematic and believable.